vasveena/amazon-emr-ttt-workshop/docs/day1/hudi/exercise.md

 # ** Exercise 4 - Apache Hudi on Amazon EMR **

 In this exercise you will build incremental data lakes on EMR using Apache Hudi.
 You can build data lakes using Apache Hudi using Spark Datasource APIs, Hudi Deltastreamer utility and SparkSQL.
+You will also build a real-time live incremental data lake with Spark Structured Streaming + Amazon Managed Streaming for Apache Kafka (MSK) + Apache Hudi.

 In the previous EMR Studio exercise, we linked the Git repository in the Jupyter interface.
 We will continue to use the same repository to run these exercises.